thetiagogil/thetiagogil/README.md

 <h2 class="hr-lines"></h2>

-> ℹ️ This is my new GitHub account (2025).
-I moved all my projects here from a previous account.
+> ℹ️ This is a new GitHub account (2025).
+All my projects were moved here from my previous account.